 The official number in the record book is 502.
 Glenn Hall played and completed 502 consecutive regular-season games from the first night of 1955-56 through the first 12 games of the 1962-63 season.
 In that period, he also started and completed every single one of 49 playoff games played by the Red Wings for two years (1956, ’57) and then the Black Hawks.
 In all, Hall’s streak of consecutive NHL games completed is 551.
 Astonishingly, he accomplished this unbelievable feat without ever wearing a mask.

-Did you know that Glenn Hall’s name is misspelled on the Stanley Cup?
+Did you know that the Hall of Famer’s name is misspelled on the Stanley Cup?
 Not only that, Hall got his name engraved on the Holy Grail before he ever played a single game in the NHL.
 The Red Wings won the Cup on April 15, 1952.
-Hall’s first game appearance in the NHL was during the following season in December, 1952.
+Hall’s first game appearance in the NHL was during the following season in Dec.
+1952.
 It seems the Red Wings had deemed it fit to include the name of their practice goalie on the list of players they submitted to the engraving shop.

-During the bulk of his career Glenn Hall never wore a hockey goalie mask.
+During the bulk of his career, he never wore a hockey goalie mask.
 He a mask for the first time in his career on November 13, 1968, perhaps with the persuasion of new teammate, face-mask innovator, former Hab great and fellow goaltending legend, Jacques Plante.
 Coincidentally, Hall received his only-ever game misconduct in that game and was tossed after a few minutes of play.
-Nevertheless, Hall & Plante combined to capture and share yet another Vezina trophy in 1968-69.
+Nevertheless, Hall & Plante combined to capture and share yet another Vezina Trophy in 1968-69.